8 Different Types of Oak Trees (With Pictures)

 For instance, the United States alone has 90 different oak tree types, all native and growing in different parts of the country.
 There are two main categories of oak trees among the hundreds available: red oak and white oak trees.
 One of the most famous oaks in the United States is the 65-foot-tall Angel Oak, believed to be over 400 years old.

-Types of Oak Trees
+The 8 Different Types of Oak Trees

 Red oak tree acorns usually take two years to mature, while white oak acorns will take a year to reach maturity.
 Another clever way to differentiate between the two is to look at their leaf lobes; while the red oak tree leaves meet at a point, the white oak tree has round-ended leaves.